steffen555/foosball-elo-benchmark/index.md

 We set the score to 0 or 1 and K to 32 per the definition of the original Elo function.

 ### Results
+After each game, we save the values of all players to a csv file, which we use to plot the graphs below.
+For each evaluatio we will use 3 charts like the ones below.
+#### Deviation from true ranking
+This chart shows the average (blue, below) and 90th percentile (red, above) of the differences between the players' ranking determined by the ranking function and their true ranking based on their skill level.
 ![images/run1_devrank.png](images/run1_devrank.png)

+### Deviation from true skill level
+This chart shows the average (blue, below) and 90th percentile (red, above) of the differences between the players' rating and their skill level.
 ![images/run1_devskill.png](images/run1_devskill.png)

+### Range of rating scores
+This chart shows the minimum and maximum rating score determined by the rating function.
 ![images/run1_minmaxrating.png](images/run1_minmaxrating.png)